-MGMT 632 FUNDAMENTALS OF SUSTAINABILITY: REUSE, REDUCE, AND RECYCLE
+MGMT 632 FUNDAMENTALS OF SUSTAINABILITY: REUSE, REDUCE, AND RECYCLE of the waste material.

-This survey course critically examines the three fundamentals Rs of sustainability: reuse, reduce, and recycle.
-These three Rs are an important part of every sustainable-living program, as they help to minimize the amount of waste we have to throw away, thereby directly reducing the area needed for landfills to dispose of the waste material.
 The key focus of this course is "how to reduce the waste" through reuse, where recycling acts as the last option in the waste hierarchy to protect the environment and conserve available resources.
 Topics include resource saving, pollution reduction, and reduction of greenhouse gas emissions, and development of novel sustainable technologies.